Skip to main content

 At Kingston University, we know that postgraduate students have particular needs and therefore we have a range of support available to help you during your time here.

-Year 1: 18% of your time is spent in timetabled teaching and learning activity.
+Year 1: 18% of your time is spent in timetabled learning and teaching activity.

-Year 2: 19% of your time is spent in timetabled teaching and learning activity.
+Year 2: 19% of your time is spent in timetabled learning and teaching activity.

 Contact hours may vary depending on your modules.